pacuna/dckerize/README.md

 - An ubuntu trusty image already provisioned with Docker and Docker Compose.
 - An nginx/passenger container environment for serving your application and all the necessary configurations.
-- A separate container running MySQL for your DB.
+- A separate container running MySQL/postgres for your DB.
 - A separate container for keeping your data using the data-only container pattern.

 ## Requirements